sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

     RTS
 ```

-<sub>**Code Block 8**: Loading either 1 or 0 from each of the button presses—although we are not actually down anything with the result.</sub>
+<sub>**Code Block 8**: Loading either 1 or 0 from each of the button presses—although we are not actually doing anything with the result.</sub>

 So, how exactly do we activate a button?
 Here, we introduce one of my favourite things about NES development: bitwise operations.